rendermani/ascio-smtp-to-aws/README.md

 Howto Test:
 -----------
+1. configure
-1. send a mail to an hostname that is defined in the file config/host_list (eg.: ascio@localhost)
+2. send a mail to an hostname that is defined in the file config/host_list (eg.: ascio@localhost)
-2. from-address can be any address.
+3. from-address can be any address.
 Subject can be any subject
-3. http://www.jetmore.org/john/code/swaks/ is a good tool for testing SMTP
+4. http://www.jetmore.org/john/code/swaks/ is a good tool for testing SMTP

+Haraka can do TLS and has several AuthPlugins.
+The default setting is no authentification and no encryption.
+It is best to run the gateway on the same machine as the domain-tool.
+However, if you need higher secury haraka can do it.